-- If the parent or legal guardian lives within the City of Chicago, that child shall be enrolled in the school of the attendance area in which the parent or legal guardian lives, absent extenuating circumstances.
-If there is a dispute as to what constitutes extenuating circumstances, the parent may seek a review by the appropriate Area Instruction Office. - If the parent or legal guardian lives outside the City of Chicago, that child's parent shall be charged tuition as calculated by the Board's Department of Revenue, except as to those-circumstances described in accordance with Board Rule 5-17 Non-Resident Pupils - Tuition.
+- 1. If the parent or legal guardian lives within the City of Chicago, that child shall be enrolled in the school of the attendance area in which the parent or legal guardian lives, absent extenuating circumstances.
+If there is a dispute as to what constitutes extenuating circumstances, the parent may seek a review by the appropriate Area Instruction Office. - 2.
+If the parent or legal guardian of a CPS student lives outside the City of Chicago in violation of the residency requirement, that child's parent shall be charged tuition as calculated by the Board's Department of Revenue, in accordance with Board Rule 5-12 Non-Resident Pupils Tuition.

-GI.
-Enrollment Options for High Schools That Have a Disproportionately Large Number of Students with Disabilities
+I. Enrollment Options for High Schools That Have a Disproportionately Large Number of Students with Disabilities